 (d) Decision on Review.
 The Plan Administrator will act on each request for review within sixty (60) days after receipt of the request, unless special circumstances require an extension of time (not to exceed an additional sixty (60) days), for processing the request for a review.
-If an extension will describe the special circumstances necessitating the additional time and the date by which the Plan Administrator is to render its decision on the review.
+If an extension for review is required, written notice of the extension will be furnished to the applicant within the initial sixty (60) day period.
+This notice of extension will describe the special circumstances necessitating the additional time and the date by which the Plan Administrator is to render its decision on the review.
 The Plan Administrator will give prompt, written or electronic notice of its decision to the applicant.
 Any electronic notice will comply with the regulations of the U.S. Department of Labor.
 In the event that the Plan Administrator confirms the denial of the application for benefits in whole or in part, the notice will set forth, in a manner calculated to be understood by the applicant, the following: